nautiyaldeepak/Verification-Methods/README.md

 You will first has reduce the security of the Gmail Account.
 Check the Resources section of this Repo to reduce security OR go on the link: https://myaccount.google.com/lesssecureapps The lessSecureAppUse Feature should be "ON".

+# Executable File Available
+Use executable to run the program